witalikh/dynamic-itchy-lang/README.md

 At least for now.
 3. Never type-checked until actual calculation
 Thus, if variable is already evaluated, no matter it placed it has value (see example above)

+### Operators
+Standard as in many C-like languages, but:
+1. `#` is a length operator (lists, strings, etc)
+2. `...a` is unpacking list operator
+3. Assignments are `:=` and `=:`, the only difference is that last one returns old value
+in moment of assignment before actual assignment
+4.